tspratt/rsl/README.md

 * Provide tabular booking display
 * On graphical bookings display, show columns and headers even if no data.
 Currently is empty screen
 * Show week and month dividers on Bookings
+* Persons List: scroll into view on opening accordion section
+* Improve display performance
+  * Benchmark to determine bottlenecks.
+  * Pre-generate residence schedule on any change to Bookings collection